Stalin turns 69: Prez, PM, Rahul extend birthday wishes | Politics

 ''I met and congratulated comrade M K Stalin who is celebrating his birthday today.
 I wish him further strengthening of the historic Kerala-Tamil Nadu relationship and his continued struggle for the noble principles enshrined in the Constitution of India,'' he said in a tweet in Tamil.

-Telangana Governor and CM, Tamilisai Soundararajan and K Chandrasekhar Rao, respectively, actors Rajinikanth and Kamal Haasan, also leader of Makkal Needhi Maiam, greeted the CM.
+Telangana Governor and Chief Minister, Tamilisai Soundararajan and K Chandrasekhar Rao, respectively, actors Rajinikanth and Kamal Haasan, also leader of Makkal Needhi Maiam, greeted the CM.

 Earlier, Stalin paid tributes to late Dravidian stalwarts E V Ramasamy Periyar, C N Annadurai (DMK founder) and his father M Karunanidhi on his birthday.
 He paid floral tributes at the memorials of these leaders.